 Silent Mode — Allow Connections

-So, what’s the benefit of this, you may ask.
-Although you don’t deny anything yet, Network Monitor records every connection that occurs.
-Just open Network Monitor via keyboard shortcut (ctrl+⌥+⌘+M by default) or via the status menu to see what happened so far.
-Network Monitor lets you create rules for these connections easily.
+You may ask yourself what the benefit of this is.
+Although you haven’t denied anything yet, Network Monitor records every connection that occurs.
+Just open Network Monitor via keyboard shortcut (Control-Option-Command-M by default) or via the status menu to see what has happened so far.
+Then you can easily create rules for these connections.
 Allow or deny to your liking, but keep in mind that some things may stop working when you deny connections.
-Consult the Research Assistant in Network Monitor’s Inspector in order to get more information.
+Consult the Research Assistant in Network Monitor’s inspector in order to get more information on this topic.

-You may wish to switch to Alert Mode after a week or two, when you have created allow or deny rules for all connections that occurred so far.
-Connection alerts will be rare because you have already created rules for the most common types of connections.
+You may wish to switch to Alert Mode after a week or two, when you have created Allow- or Deny-rules for all connections that have occurred so far.
+From this point onward, connection alerts will be rare, because you have already created rules for the most common types of connections.